-In a traditional, non-VoIP phone system call routing software was somewhat simple.
-Digital and analog lines were the only types of lines and the call routing software was fairly straight ahead.
+In a traditional, non-VoIP phone system, call routing software was somewhat simple.
+Digital and analog lines were the only types of lines and the call routing software was fairly straight forward.

 Call Routing Terms to Be Familiar With